 Acknowledgments

 Jonathan Conlin would like to thank Ozan Ozavcı, Ahsene Gül Tokay, Isa Blumi and Cemil Aydın for their comments on earlier drafts of this piece, as well as Lucía Juárez for research assistance.
 Aaron Fleming of the Royal College of Surgeons of Edinburgh, Estela Dukan of the Royal College of Physicians of Edinburgh and Grant Buttars and Stephen Willis of Edinburgh University Library and University Archives all kindly gave of their time and expertise.
+Filiz Yazıcıoğlu thanks Robert John Hoar and Akın Sefer for their help.